Boku Inc.

 • Approval of key policies

 The Board and its committees receive appropriate and timely information before each meeting, a formal agenda is produced for each meeting, and Board and committee papers are distributed several days before meetings take place allowing all Board members to prepare effectively.
-Any director can challenge proposals, and decisions are taken democratically after discussion.
-Any director who feels that any concern remains unresolved after discussion may ask for that concern to be noted in the minutes of the meeting, which are then circulated to all directors.
+Any Director can challenge proposals, and decisions are taken democratically after discussion.
+Any Director who feels that any concern remains unresolved after discussion may ask for that concern to be noted in the minutes of the meeting, which are then circulated to all Directors.
 Specific actions arising from such meetings are agreed by the Board or relevant committee and then followed up by management.

 The Board continues to receive departmental ‘deep dives’ during the Board meetings, which has strengthened the Board’s exposure to the executive committee and other senior management.